Induced current by a magnetic flux in $(1+2)-$dimensional conical spacetime in a Ho{\v{r}}ava-Lifshitz Lorentz-violating scenario: Introduction

-The Lorentz invariance, which plays an important role in Quantum Field Theory, has been called into question in a work by V. A. Kostelecky and S. Samuel \cite{Kostelecky_88}, that describes a mechanism in string theory that allows the violation of Lorentz symmetry at the Planck energy scale.
-According to this mechanism, the Lorentz violation is introduced due to the presence of non-vanishing vacuum expectation values of some vector and tensor components, which imply preferential directions.
-In the quantum gravity context, Ho\u rava-Lifshitz (HL) proposed a theory \cite{Horava_09} with the objective to implement possible convergence of quantum corrections, by imposing different properties of scales in which coordinates space and time are set.
-The HL approach clearly provides an anisotropy between space and time, and can be applied not only to gravity, but also to other field theory models, including scalar, spinor and gauge theories.
+Lorentz invariance, which plays an important role in Quantum Field Theory, was called into question in a work by V. A. Kostelecký and S. Samuel \cite{Kostelecky_88}, who proposed a mechanism within string theory that allows for the violation of Lorentz symmetry at the Planck energy scale.
+According to this mechanism, Lorentz violation is induced by nonvanishing vacuum expectation values of certain vector and tensor fields, which select preferred directions in spacetime.
+In the context of quantum gravity, Ho\v{r}ava-Lifshitz (HL) proposed a theory \cite{Horava_09} with the aim of improving the ultraviolet behavior of quantum corrections by introducing different scaling properties for space and time coordinates.
+The HL approach explicitly breaks the symmetry between space and time and can be applied not only to gravity, but also to other field-theoretical models, including scalar, spinor, and gauge theories.

-The violation of the Lorentz symmetry became of great experimental interest.
-For instance, the high accuracy experimental measurements of the Casimir pressure became a great allied in the study of the Lorentz symmetry breakdown in theoretical models within Field Theory, in the search of vestiges left by the violation.
-The first analysis of the Casimir energy in the Lorentz-violating (LV) theories have been developed in \cite{FrankTuran,Escobar} considering different Lorentz-breaking extensions of the QED.
-In addition, the studies of Casimir effects associated with massless scalar and fermionic quantum fields confined in the region between two large parallel plates taken into account the HL formalism, has been investigated in Refs. \cite{Ulion:2015kjx} and \cite{Deivid}, respectively.
-More recently the Casimir effect associated with a massive fermionic field was developed in \cite{deMello:2024}.
+Lorentz-symmetry violation has become a subject of great experimental interest.
+For instance, highly precise measurements of the Casimir pressure have become an important tool in the investigation of Lorentz-violating quantum field theoretical models.
+In this context, Casimir systems provide a useful theoretical laboratory for indirectly exploring possible manifestations of Lorentz-symmetry violation in quantum vacuum phenomena.
+The first analyses of the Casimir effect in Lorentz-violating (LV) theories were carried out in \cite{FrankTuran,Escobar}, considering different Lorentz-breaking extensions of QED.
+In addition, the Casimir effect associated with massless scalar and fermionic quantum fields confined between two large parallel plates, within the Ho\v{r}ava-Lifshitz formalism, was investigated in Refs.~\cite{Ulion:2015kjx} and \cite{Deivid}, respectively.
+More recently, the Casimir effect associated with a massive fermionic field was studied in \cite{deMello:2024}.